 With luxurious guided tours of this fascinating and unusual rock art site, you can venture beyond your comfort zone – in comfort!

 WHY VISIT TSODILO HILLS?

 Your trip includes a professionally guided tour of the Hills, after which you can enjoy a delicious picnic under the trees.

-There are walking trails – the Rhino Trail, Lion Trail and cliff Trail, and others.
-Exploring the three main Hills – Male, Female, and child – is a journey into antiquity.
+There are walking trails – the Rhino Trail, Lion Trail, Cliff Trail, and others.
+Exploring the three main Hills – Male, Female, and Child – is a journey into antiquity.
 Archaeological research – ongoing for the past 30 years – estimates that Tsodilo has been inhabited for the past 100 000 years, making this one of the world’s oldest historical sites.
-Pottery, iron, glass beads, shell beads, carved bone and stone tools date back 90 000 years.
+Pottery, iron, glass beads, shell beads, carved bone, and stone tools date back 90 000 years.

 Rock paintings are nearly everywhere – representing thousands of years of human inhabitation, and are amongst the region’s finest, and most important.
-Two of the most famous images are the rhino polychromes and the Eland panel, the latter situated on a soaring cliff that overlooks the African wilderness.
-Indeed the inaccessibility of many of the paintings may be linked to their religious significance.
+Two of the most famous images are the rhino polychrome and the Eland panel, the latter situated on a soaring cliff that overlooks the African wilderness.
+Indeed, the inaccessibility of many of the paintings may be linked to their religious significance.

 Enjoy the splendour of seasonal water lilies and the heady smell of papyrus beds rising out of crystal delta waters on our unmissable boat tours.
 With crocodiles and hippos along the way, there is always something special to see.

 Back at the Lodge, take a bush walk around the island with our expert guides and search for rare birds, including the elusive Pel’s Fishing Owl and the beautiful Narina Trogan.
 Discover why Xaro Lodge is a favourite destination for birders.